 Kelsey thought the man who fathered her three oldest children seemed like a decent guy at first, but then the physical abuse began.
 “I was in a pretty bad situation,” says Kelsey.
 He pressured her to use drugs along with him.
 She says, “Peer pressure — it really is a thing.”

 “I ended up using drugs and I chose that myself, but it was a lot of pressure from him,” she says.
 Finally, after enduring several incidences where he hurt her badly, Kelsey left.
 One day when he went to work, she called a friend to take her to a women’s crisis center in Elkins, West Virginia.
-From the crisis center, she found a home in Huttonsville.
+From the crisis center, she found a more permanent home in a nearby community.
 But after she had been on her own for six to eight months, the children’s father got visitation rights.
 She returned to the relationship.

 “Then she got on the meth,” says Lorraine.